Meet Winnebago County CASA’s Dedicated Staff

 Jessica Lane- Case Manager

 Jessica joined our CASA program in February 2016 after becoming an advocate herself in 2014.
-Jessica will obtain her Bachelor’s Degree in Family and Individual Development in the Spring of 2016.
-Her ultimate goal is to attain her Master’s Degree in Family and Marriage Therapy and to continue working with abused and neglected children.
+Jessica received her Bachelor’s Degree in Family and Individual Development in 2016 and is working toward her Master’s Degree in Family and Marriage Therapy.
 She hopes to bring awareness and education to the community about child abuse and neglect.
 She has always had a love working with children and hopes to keep continuing to impact those around her.
 Jessica believes CASA is a great program that gives children a voice in court and provides the consistency some of these children may need.

 Karen Schiller – Administrative Assistant to the CASA Board